Welcome to “Using Python in an HPC environment” course material

 Target group

-• Therefore we apply python solutions on all three clusters, so a broad audience can benefit.
+• Therefore we apply python solutions on all four clusters, so a broad audience can benefit.

-• We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personell affiliated to NAISS.
+• We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personnel affiliated to NAISS.

 Cluster-specific approaches

-• See further below a short introduction to the centre-specific cluster architectures of UPPMAX, HPC2N, and LUNARC.
+• See further below a short introduction to the centre-specific cluster architectures of UPPMAX, HPC2N, LUNARC, NSC.

 How is the workshop run?

-• General sessions with small differences shown for UPPMAX, HPC2N, and LUNARC in tabs
+• General sessions with small differences shown for UPPMAX, HPC2N, LUNARC, and NSC in tabs

-• Main focus on the NAISS resources at UPPMAX, but Kebnekaise/Cosmos specifics will be covered
+• Main focus on the NAISS resources at UPPMAX and NSC, but Kebnekaise/Cosmos specifics will be covered

 • Users who already have accounts/projects at HPC2N (Kebnekaise) or LUNARC (Cosmos) are welcome to thoses systems for the exercises.
-UPPMAX/Rackham will be used for everyone else.
+UPPMAX/Rackham and NSC/Tetralith will be used for everyone else.

 Some practicals